1981 Thai military rebellion

 The 1981 Thai military rebellion was a military coup attempt to consolidate power by the government of Prem Tinsulanonda, staged by Thai military leaders of Class 7 on 1 April 1981, but a counter-coup by Prem, Arthit Kamlang-ek, and support by the royal family on 3 April led to the coup's failure, turning it into a rebellion.
 In Thailand, it is known as the "Young Turk Rebellion" (กบฏยังเติร์ก), referring to the group of military officers that led the coup, or more mockingly as the "April Fools' Day Rebellion" (กบฏเมษาฮาวาย), referring to the date of the coup along with its failure.
 The coup attempt failed despite garnering the support of as many as 42 battalions, the most in Thai history.

 Background

-Field officers from the Armed Forces Academies Preparatory School Class 7, known as the "Young Turks", including Manoonkrit Roopkachorn, Prajak Sawangjit, and Chamlong Srimuang, were involved in 1976 Thai coup d'état as a significant force and helped Kriangsak Chamanan become prime minister.
+Field officers from the Armed Forces Academies Preparatory School Class 7, known as the "Young Turks", including Manoonkrit Roopkachorn (Manoon Roopkachorn at that time), Prajak Sawangjit, and Pallop Pinmanee, were involved in 1976 Thai coup d'état as a significant force and helped Kriangsak Chamanan become prime minister.
 Later when Kriangsak became unpopular, they strongly supported and helped Prem Tinsulanonda, the northeast army leader, become Prime Minister of Thailand in 1980.
 Prem realized that he should not depend on Class 7 only and began to seek for another class's support.